seanbreckenridge/ttally/README.md

   --help  Show this message and exit.

 Commands:
-  export      List all the data from a model as JSON from-json   A way to allow external programs to save JSON data to the... generate    Generate the aliases!
+  datafile    Print the location of the current datafile for some model export      List all the data from a model as JSON from-json   A way to allow external programs to save JSON data to the... generate    Generate the aliases!